 Chelsea True is the founder of Joyful Mind Project, a 501(c)(3) nonprofit bringing mindfulness education to Sonoma County and the San Francisco Bay Area.

 A native to Napa California, Chelsea is passionate about bringing mindfulness education to the North Bay.
-She has enjoyed teaching mindfulness in over a dozen local schools, including Sonoma Academy where she currently teaches an elective course for grades 9-12, and at Sheppard Accelerated Elementary School where she currently teaches mindfulness with Simply Strings, a project of the Santa Rosa Symphony.
+She has enjoyed teaching mindfulness in over a dozen local schools, including Sonoma Academy where she teaches an elective course for grades 9-12, and at Sheppard Accelerated Elementary School where she teaches mindfulness with Simply Strings, a project of the Santa Rosa Symphony.

 Her work is featured in the book, Happy Teachers Change the World, by Thich Nhat Hanh and Katherine Weare, and she has enjoyed being an annual guest lecturer at Sonoma State University for the last three years.